ZJ96/image_segmentation/README.md

 ## Requirements
 Python version 3.6

-PyTorch and Torchvision needs to be installed before running the scripts, together with `PIL` ,`scikit-image`and `opencv` for data-preprocessing and `tqdm` for showing the training progress. what's more,tensorboard are used to analyzed the loss decline.Finally,we use `ttach` for post processing.
+PyTorch and Torchvision needs to be installed before running the scripts, together with `PIL` ,`scikit-image`and `opencv` for data-preprocessing and `tqdm` for showing the training progress.

+what's more,tensorboard are used to analyze the loss decline.

+Finally,we use `ttach` for post processing.

 ```bash
 pip install -r requirements.txt
 ```